Andr3sV/mvp-geo-saas/backend-orchestrator/backend-orchestrator/docs/ARCHITECTURE.md

 ### Overview

 The Daily Brand Stats system pre-aggregates daily metrics for brands and competitors to optimize frontend query performance.
-Instead of querying raw tables (`brand_mentions`, `citations`, `brand_sentiment_attributes`) on every request, the frontend queries the pre-aggregated `daily_brand_stats` table.
+Instead of querying raw tables (`brand_mentions`, `citations`) on every request, the frontend queries the pre-aggregated `daily_brand_stats` table.

+**Important Change**: As of December 2024, sentiment metrics have been removed from `daily_brand_stats`.
+Sentiment data is now sourced from the `brand_evaluations` table (see Topic-Based Sentiment Evaluation section below).
+This provides more granular, topic-based sentiment analysis instead of aggregated counts.

 ### Architecture